RPS' 75 most anticipated PC games of 2024

 From: Steam, Epic Games Store

-Edwin: The near-to-medium future teems with promising space sims, thanks to up-and-coming strategy publishers like Hooded Horse, but even so, it’s the return of Homeworld 3 that I’m most looking forward to.
+Edwin: The near-to-medium future teems with new space strategy properties, thanks to up-and-coming publishers like Hooded Horse, but even so, it’s Homeworld 3 that I’m most looking forward to.
 The threequel blasphemously flips the Mothership sideways - I know, it’s outer space and questions of flat vs vertical orientation are fundamentally meaningless, but the new ship is designed to be viewed horizontally – while introducing maps that are full of far larger derelicts and celestial bodies that serve (or so the developers claim) as a cavernous tactical landscape.
 You’ll be squirrelling fighter formations behind trashed battlecruisers to blindside frigates, and using bits of asteroid as cover against the other side’s heavy artillery, while listening to your pilots chatter about the fortunes of war.

 Alone In The Dark